-Maghull High School adopts a graduated approach to SEN where a number of steps are taken before students are added to the SEND Register.
-As previously stated the School ensures that the highest quality-first teaching is a key element to all lessons.
-We recognise that it is the role of the subject specialist teacher to provide for every pupil's individual needs and steps to ensure that pupils have appropriate adjustments and good quality personalised teaching should always be undertaken before pupils are considered as having SEN.
+Maghull High School adopts a graduated approach to SEN where several steps are taken before students are added to the SEND Register.
+As previously stated, the school ensures that the High Quality Teaching is a key element to all lessons.
+We recognise that it is the role of the subject specialist teacher to provide for every student's individual needs and steps to ensure that students have appropriate adjustments and good quality personalised teaching should always be undertaken before students are considered as having SEN.

 We comply with the Code of Practice 2014 and students are only identified as having SEN if they do not make progress with High Quality Teaching and Enhanced Quality First Provision.
-The School has a student referral process for all staff to use, which outlines the steps that should be taken before students are considered as requiring further assessment.
+The school has a student referral process for all staff to use, which outlines the steps that should be taken before students are considered as requiring further assessment.

 If students do not make adequate progress as a result of High Quality Teaching then students are assessed to identify their individual needs as the first stage in the 'assess-plan-do-review' cycle.
-Assessments are carried out as mentioned in the previous section and are linked to the pupils presenting difficulties to ensure a complete picture is achieved.
-Parents/carers and the child are fully informed and communicated with through this assessment process.
+Assessments are carried out as mentioned in the previous section and are linked to the students presenting difficulties to ensure a complete picture is achieved.
+Parents/carers and the student are fully informed and communicated with through this assessment process.

-Once an accurate assessment is completed, a decision is made whether to add the pupil to the SEND Register at a SEND Support level or to continue to monitor at an Enhanced Quality First level.
+Once an accurate assessment is completed, a decision is made whether to add the student to the SEND Register at a SEND Support level or to continue to monitor at an Enhanced Quality First level.

-Where the decision is made not to add the pupil to the SEND Register at a SEND Support level or to monitor at an Enhanced Quality First level, the SENDCO will ensure all relevant information and suggested strategies and adjustments are communicated to all staff via the weekly SENDCO Briefing or an Inclusion Memo as appropriate.
+Where the decision is made not to add the student to the SEND Register at a SEND Support level or to monitor at an Enhanced Quality First level, the SENCO will ensure all relevant information and suggested strategies and adjustments are communicated to all staff via the weekly SENCO Briefing or an Inclusion Memo as appropriate.

-Where the decision is made to add the pupil at an Enhanced Quality First level a pupil profile is created and shared with staff outlining areas of need and strategies to support.
+Where the decision is made to add the student at an Enhanced Quality First level a student profile is created and shared with staff outlining areas of need and strategies to support.
 They are not added to the SEND Register at this point.

-Where the decision is made to add the pupil to the SEND Register, at a SEND Support level parents/carers work collaboratively with the SENDCO, Assistant SENDCO or one of the

-Inclusive Support Team and create a SEND Support Plan based on the child's individual needs.
+Where the decision is made to add the student to the SEND Register, at a SEND Support level parents/carers work collaboratively with the SENDCO, Assistant SENDCO or one of the Inclusive Support Team and create a SEND Support Plan based on the child's individual needs.

-Maghull High School adopts a pupil-centred planning approach and the child is fully involved in the decision-making regarding their support and the pupil will have contributed to their SEND Support Plan and an action plan.
-This will identify long and short-term outcomes for the pupil the support/strategies in place to ensure they meet them and capture the voice of the child.
-This is then communicated to all staff working with the pupil to ensure consistency of approach.
+Maghull High School adopts a student-centred planning approach, and the student is fully involved in the decision-making regarding their support.
+The student will have contributed to their SEND Support Plan and an action plan.
+This will identify long and short-term outcomes for the student, the support/strategies in place to ensure they meet them, and capture the voice of the child.
+This is then communicated to all staff working with the student to ensure consistency of approach.
 Support is then put in place and a review date set.

-Parents/carers and the child are invited to the review process and pupils are re-assessed to see if they have made progress towards their outcomes.
+Parents/carers and the child are invited to the review process and students are re-assessed to see if they have made progress towards their outcomes.
 The action plan will then be reviewed, and new outcomes identified if students have been successful.
 Where students have not made progress then an increased level of support will be put in place as part of the Graduated Approach.
 This process then continues throughout the year.

-The levels of support a student receives as part of the graduated approach are as follows:
+The level of support a student receives as part of the graduated approach are as follows: